Joanne Laflamme & Valerie Downs- Speech and Language

 Scavenger Hunts for Speech and Language

-Fall's cooler weather and vibrant colors open a whole new set of things to see and do, and you can even take language learning outside.
-Scavenger hunts are very popular with preschool students, and doing them together provides many communication opportunities; having a conversation, investigating nature, and labeling new fall items.
+Spring's warmer weather and vibrant colors open a whole new set of things to see and do, and you can even take language learning outside.
+Scavenger hunts are very popular with preschool students, and doing them together provides many communication opportunities; having a conversation, investigating nature, and labeling new spring items.
 You can include articulation, vocabulary development, comparing and contrasting, answering “wh” questions, and more skills in the activity.
 Click the buttons below for directions and printable scavenger hunt sheets to use in this fun and versatile activity.

 Scavenger Hunting at Home for Speech

 Phonological and Phonemic Awareness - A Foundation for Communication